kasir-barati/html-css/09-cascade/README.md

 So here we are gonna talk about `important` vs "normal" styles.
 So here are a few notes:

 - In fact we usually group the origin and importance together ([ref](https://drafts.csswg.org/css-cascade-4/#cascade-origin)).
-- The UA's important styles take precedence over our styles:exclamation:
+- The UA's important styles take precedence over our styles!
 - It is very hard to manage.
 So use it only if:
   - You do not have much control over CSS, e.g. FusionAuth login page.